Squididly/Amplitude-Custom-Edition/README.md

 They are Uncompressed PCM with 48000 hz frequency and 200 interleave

 ## Known Issues
-Singleplayer and local multiplayer remix mode are broken.
-This is due to the fact that I repurposed the remix mode song list so the game wont crash when there is more than 6 songs in one arena
+Singleplayer and local multiplayer remix mode are will crash.

 Load times are longer